tlverse/causalglm/README.md

 `P_working(T=t| T \geq t, A=1, W) := exp(beta^T f(W,t)) P(T=t| T \geq t, A=0, W)`.

-This working model is the proportional hazards model except only for the treatment interaction term.
+This working model is analagous to the proportional hazards model except only for treatment component of the hazard function, thereby significantly reducing the number of assumptions relative to typical implementations of coxph.
 There are no restrictions made on the placebo arm conditional hazard `P(T=t| T \geq t, A=0, W)`.
 The projection is obtained by minimizing the log-linear risk function:

 `E[sum_{t=1,t_0} P(T=t| T \geq t, A=0, W) * exp{beta^T f(W,t)} - P(T=t| T \geq t, A=1, W) * beta^T f(W,t)]`,